 For further information regarding the Centre's work, please visit the PRC for Organic Electronics web page.

-Priority Research Centre for Energy
+Priority Research Centre for Frontier Energy Technologies and Utilisation

 Centre for Optimal Planning and Operations (C-OPT)

 The Centre for Optimal Planning and Operations (C-OPT) brings together researchers with expertise and experience in using advanced analytical methods to improve decision-making.